Request an Appointment

 Choose a Fuel Type That’s Right for Your Budget

 Natural gas is the most common fuel used for furnaces in the United States.
 Even so, an electric furnace can still be a good buy if you opt for a model that operates in a way that offers long-term value because of increased energy efficiency.
 If you’re still on the fence about fuel types, consider what’s used most in your neighborhood or do some research about average electric, gas, and oil costs in your area.
-Consider speaking with the experts at Healthy Home Heating and Air in Monroe.
+Consider speaking with the experts at Healthy Home Heating & Air in Monroe.

 Size Matters with Furnaces